What Is a Casino Bonus and How Does It Work?

 Definition and Purpose of Reload Bonuses

-Reload bonuses are basically a casino’s way of saying, “Thanks for sticking around!”
+Reload bonuses are a casino’s way of saying, “Thanks for sticking around!”
 Unlike welcome bonuses, which are designed to attract new players, reload bonuses are aimed at rewarding existing players for their continued patronage.
 They typically involve the casino matching a percentage of a player’s subsequent deposits, offering extra funds to play with.
 The main purpose?
-To keep players engaged and prevent them from wandering off to other online casinos.
+Keep players engaged and prevent them from wandering off to other online casinos.
 Think of it as a loyalty reward, encouraging you to keep playing at their site.

 How Reload Bonuses Differ from Welcome Bonuses